-After finishing treatment or between different types of treatments, you may feel relieved, but you may also have physical and emotional challenges.
+After finishing treatment or between different types of treatments, you may feel relieved, but you may also have persistent physical and emotional challenges to navigate.
 These may include anxiety, trouble coping with your new normal, managing relationships or getting back to work.
 Your oncology team will develop a plan for your follow up care.
-They will give you information and resources to help you cope physically and emotionally, as you adjust to life after cancer treatment.
+They will give you information and resources to help you cope physically and emotionally as you adjust to life after cancer treatment.

-Support programs are available at the cancer centre, in the community and online to help you at all stages of your treatment and after treatment is over.
-Your family practitioner (doctor, nurse practitioner) is a very important part of your continuing care after cancer treatments are over.
+Support programs are available at the Cancer Centre, in the community and online to help you at all stages of your treatment and after treatment is over.
+Your primary care provider (family doctor or nurse practitioner) is a very important part of your continuing care after cancer treatments are over.
+If you do not have a primary care provider, you can call 811 to help find a provider that is accepting new patients.